crickbabs/BABS-ATACSeqPE/docs/output.md

 #### Sample-level results

 `align/replicateLevel/` and `align/sampleLevel/` have exactly the same directory structure.
-The only difference is that multiple libraries sequenced from the same sample will be merged in the `replicateLevel/` directory, and all the replicates associated with a sample will be merged in the `sampleLevel/` directory.
+The only difference is that multiple libraries sequenced from the same sample will be merged in the `replicateLevel/` directory whereas all the replicates associated with a sample will be merged in the `sampleLevel/` directory.
 The main reasoning behind merging the replicates at the sample-level was to improve the coverage in order to call more accurately defined and robust peaksets.
-This may have some downsides especially if there is high variability amongst the replicates.
-However, for the most part it seems to work quite well.
+This is also useful for downstream analyses such as [motif footprinting](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3959825/) which requires high coverage.

 ### `genome/`